4 Gamebook Series That Are Perfect for Open-World Video Game Adaptation

 2. Be An Interplanetary Spy

 One of the oldest gamebook series, and with only twelve titles, Be An Interplanetary Spy was published by Bantam Books from 1983 to 1985.
 Intended for younger readers, all twelve titles were illustration-based and filled with puzzles and mini-games.
 Typically, a “Spy” story involves resolving some sort of intergalactic crisis or mystery.
-The spy is also always gender-neutral in all stories, and belongs to an organisation that is a both a police force and an intelligence agency.
+The spy is also always gender-neutral in all stories.
+On top of belonging to an organization that is a both a police force and an intelligence agency.

 While every story is stand-alone, some characters do recur throughout the series.
-In the final books, the Spy is also promoted, reaching level 3 before the series was abruptly ended.
+In the final books, the Spy is also promoted, reaching level 3 before the series abruptly ended.
 To me, these features laid the groundwork for a galactic open-world video game series, one revolving around missions issued by the Interplanetary Spy Agency.
-Seasoned gamers will immediately see how a quest-giving system could be easily implemented here, with a main storyline progressively revealed through events brought about by the completion of key quests.
+Seasoned gamers will also immediately see how a quest-giving system could be easily implemented here, with a main storyline progressively revealed through events brought about by the completion of key quests.
 As for locations, the twelve titles provide more than enough exotic venues to satisfy even the most demanding gamers.
 A Be An Interplanetary Spy open-world game series could potentially contain a scope that rivals the legendary Mass Effect game series.
+The only limitation here are the stars.

 3. Blood Sword